Today in AgBioView: August 12, 2002:

 trade.
 The U.N. agency will deliver the 17,500 metric tons of corn from

-the United States to the Zimbabwean government, which can do whatever
+the United States to the Zimbabwean government, which can do whatever it

-The U.N. agency will pass that corn to nongovernmental organizations
+The U.N. agency will pass that corn to nongovernmental organizations for

-food that was being held by the government.
+being held by the government.

-It was not immediately clear how the Zimbabwean government came to
+It was not immediately clear how the Zimbabwean government came to possess

-But sources said the deal would accomplish the bottom-line goal of
+But sources said the deal would accomplish the bottom-line goal of getting

-getting the corn to the countries' neediest citizens.
+the corn to the countries' neediest citizens.

-"The main thing is that the food gets into the country so poor people
+"The main thing is that the food gets into the country so poor people get

-International Food Policy Research Institute in Washington.
+Food Policy Research Institute in Washington.

 From: "Shunnosuke Abe"

-Subject: RE: Mozambique, Trade war, Rockefeller, Drought tolerance,
+Subject: RE: Mozambique, Trade war, Rockefeller, Drought tolerance, Whole

-Whole Foods, Sunflower study
+Foods, Sunflower study